-“See You Directly” – sermon audio for the Tenth Sunday of Pentecost Year A, preached for Homecoming Service at Organ Lutheran Church, Salisbury, NC, August 13, 2017:
+“The Third Article” – sermon audio for the Twelfth Sunday After Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, August 27, 2017:

-“The Tenth Commandment” – sermon audio for the Eighth Sunday of Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 30, 2017:
+“The Tenth Commandment” – sermon audio for the Eighth Sunday After Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 30, 2017:

-“The Eighth Commandment” – sermon audio for the Sixth Sunday of Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 16, 2017:
+“The Eighth Commandment” – sermon audio for the Sixth Sunday After Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 16, 2017:

 “The Inheritance of the Faithful” – sermon audio for Pentecost Sunday, preached at Grace Lutheran Church, Advance, NC, June 4, 2017: